-Due to the sheer volume of material covered in this course, it is impossible to successfully complete the course without at least 80% attendance.
+Due to the sheer volume of material covered in this course, it is impossible to successfully complete the course without at least 85% attendance; this means you can miss no more than 4 classes.
 Your active participation is essential to a supportive, enlightening, stimulating, and mutually rewarding learning experience.